divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 ### VDAF

-In multiple APIs defined below, the test runner will send the name of a VDAF, along with the parameters necessary to fully specify the VDAF.
+In multiple APIs defined below, the test runner will send the name of a {{VDAF}}, along with the parameters necessary to fully specify the VDAF.
 These will be stored in a nested object, with the following attributes (new `type` values and new keys will be added as new VDAFs are defined).